HomeMy WebLinkAboutcoa.lu.rz.Aspen Skiing Co Eames Addition.8-83F

 restaurant would be accessory, and recommended denial on this basis.

-expressed some concern with parking in the base area during the surrey months.
+expressed some concern with parking in the base area during _the months.
 He

 has requested an opportunity to discuss parking with the applicant, so as to ensure